-Foreign students can enroll into the Chinese language programme that starts on September 1st (application deadline July 15th) and the tuition fee is 16,500 RMB per year.
+Foreign students can enroll in the Chinese language program that starts on September 1st (application deadline July 15th) and the tuition fee is 16,500 RMB per year.
 If you plan to stay for a shorter period of time, you can also apply for one semester which costs 8,250 RMB.
 You’ll also need to pay an application fee of 115 US dollars.

-The School of Overseas Education manages the programme where foreigners are taught the Chinese language and culture.
-Classes are held from 8:30am – 12:00 from Monday to Friday and include reading, writing, listening and speaking classes.
+The School of Overseas Education manages the program where foreigners are taught the Chinese language and culture.
+Classes are held from 8:30 – 12:00 from Monday to Friday and include reading, writing, listening, and speaking classes.

 Southwest Jiaotong University (西南交通大学)

-Southwest Jiaotong University is a top ranking university in China that established in 1896.
-The university mainly focuses on engineering studies, but also has programs in management, economics, liberal arts, law and Chinese language studies.
+Southwest Jiaotong University is a top-ranking university in China that was established in 1896.
+The university mainly focuses on engineering studies, but also has programs in management, economics, liberal arts, law, and Chinese language studies.

 Around 60,000 students study at SWJU where 1,000 are international students enrolling in different programs.
-The School of International Education manages the language studies and established in 2009.
+The School of International Education manages language studies and was established in 2009.